cps-org/cps-config/README.md

 # CPS-Config

-CPS-Config has been designed to be used a drop-in replacement for pkg-config, with at least some features from pkgconf, as well as it's own features.
+CPS-Config has been designed to be used a drop-in replacement for pkg-config, with at least some features from pkgconf, as well as its own features.

 ## Building